-The Bridge Program promotes entry into the osteopathic medical profession of high-potential students who come from disadvantaged or medically underrepresented backgrounds or are pursuing medicine as a second career.
+The Bridge Program promotes entry into the osteopathic medical profession of high-potential students who come from disadvantaged or are pursuing medicine as a second career.
 OSU supports such students by providing an admissions option that includes a year of academic preparation prior to entering medical school.
 If students meet program requirements during this year (outlined below), they will matriculate to the OSU College of Osteopathic Medicine.

 For this admissions program, students must demonstrate eligibility in one or more of the following categories:

 - Pursuing medicine as a second career with an interest in practicing primary care medicine in rural or underserved Oklahoma.

 Preference is given to applicants from Oklahoma.
 Non-U.S. citizens who do not have a permanent resident visa at the time of application cannot be considered for admission.
 For more information about State Residency Status review this webpage.

 Applicants to the Bridge Program will follow application procedures and meet technical standards as stated in the OSU Center for Health Sciences catalog for all students gaining entry into the College of Osteopathic Medicine

 At the time of entry, the applicant must have completed a baccalaureate degree at a regionally-accredited college or university and must have satisfactory completion of the following courses, with no grade below "C" (2.0 on a 4.0 scale):

 - Biology: 2 semesters (including laboratories)

 - At least one upper division (3000-4000 level) sciences course